Is the Paleo Diet Safe for Pregnancy?

 - Optimal Omega 3:6 ratios:

 As long as you take it easy on the nuts, which are higher in omega-6, a balanced Paleo diet provides optimal levels of omega 3's which are needed for your babies brain/eye development.
 Studies have also found that diets rich in omega-3's may help prevent pre-eclampsia and protect you from postpartum depression and anxiety during pregnancy.
-Stocking up on grassfed meat, wild caught fish, sardines and taking your fermented cod liver oil ect will contribute to a reduction of inflammation in the body and result in optimal health for you and your growing baby.
+Stocking up on grassfed meat, wild caught fish, sardines and plant based omega 3’s will contribute to a reduction of inflammation in the body and result in optimal health for you and your growing baby.

 - Rich in prebiotics and probiotics: